ovidiuf/playground/docker/loop/README.md

-# Loop Container
+# Signal-Aware Loop Container

-This is very simple container based on centos that simply enters a loop and displays a incrementing counter at stdout.
+A container based on centos that loops ==and displays a incrementing counter at stdout.
 Once the container runs, it can be used to log into with